 The flatfish lure was invented by a fishing obsessed engineer by the name of Charles Helin.
 In the 1930's Helin had designed over a 100 different finds of lures.

 Of all of these lures the flatfish bait was devised to produce the most natural swimming action of any plug type lure before it.

 The original flatfishes were carved from wood.
 Helin continued to refine the lure over a decade until he was happy with it.
 He eventually left his job Chrysler to found the Helen Fishing Tackle Company.

 A patent was applied for the design of the flatfish lure and it was a big seller over the next few decades.
 By roughly 1970 almost 40 million flatfish lures had been sold a testament to it's effectiveness.

 In 1988 the Yakima Bait Company purchased the Helin Fishing Tackle Company from an aging Helin.
 As part of the sale Yakima purchased all of the original molds from Helin so you can be sure they have the original swim action as Helin intended.

 The lure range is now available in roughly 15 different sizes and there is a choice of approximately 100 different colors.

-The range is suitable for many species of freshwater fish from small trout on streams to big lake trout and a variety of other species such as bass, walleye and musky.
+The range is suitable for many types of freshwater fish from small trout species on streams to big lake trout and a variety of other species such as bass, walleye and musky.

 Some of the more popular models from Yakima: